Villa Margarita St Croix USVI

 Tamarind Reef beach sargassum live

-Sargassum seaweed is predicted to return to St. Croix & St. Thomas in April 2024 and will likely last until September.
-It’s impossible to predict at this stage if it will be a serious problem or minor nuisance.
-As stated above, there are always plenty of sargassum-free beaches in St. Croix to visit so don’t let it affect your vacation planning.
+Sargassum seaweed may or may not return to St Croix & St Thomas in summer 2026 It’s impossible to predict if it will appear, and if it will be a serious problem or minor nuisance.
+As stated above, there are always plenty of sargassum-free beaches in St Croix to visit so don’t let it affect your vacation planning.
 Remember, many other locations get hit a lot worse!

 Sapphire Beach St Thomas – sargassum level